 Poverty, poor job opportunities & children as retirement security

 In many regions of the world, the desire to have more than two children is therefore also due to lack of old age security and high infant mortality extremely large.
 Especially in developing countries, people are dependent on their children in old age.
-In the Democratic Republic of Congo, a woman has an average of six children and further north in Niger, the figure is almost eight offspring.
-By comparison, in Germany there are around 1.5 children per woman - yet here we are also feeling the consequences of global overpopulation in the form of increasing migration.
+In the Democratic Republic of Congo, a woman has an average of six children, and further north in Niger, there are almost eight offspring.
+In comparison, in Germany there are about 1.5 children per woman - yet here we are also feeling the consequences of global overpopulation in the form of increasing migration.

 Better livelihoods